Pukujan/private-study-log/Projects/vastai/how-to-run-server-latest.md

 prompt eval speed = prompt processing tokens/sec
 ```

+If the server log does not show the numbers clearly, use the API response `.timings` field instead.

 ---

 ## 4.3 Check Generation Speed

-Generation speed is also automatically calculated in the logs.
+Generation speed may also appear in the logs.

 Search for generation/eval timing: